yudugit/rest-api-documentation/README.md

 - **Publication** - A Yudu publication (also known as a "group")
 - **Subscription** - A Yudu subscription
 - **Subscription period** - Refers to the granting of access to a subscription for a time period
-- **Authorised device** - A single device which has been used by a reader to access an edition.
+- **Authorised device** - A single device which has been used by a reader to access an edition
+- **Web Edition SSO token** - A Single Sign-On (SSO) token valid for authentication for some set of (Web) Editions
 - **Node** - The Yudu Publisher system is arranged into a hierarchy of nodes.
 For most users you won't need to worry about the node ID of your Readers, however if you would like to place them at different levels within your part of the hierarchy you can by specifying it.

 ### Overview